Retrospek/Ascendr/README.md

   - Target hold details
   - Distance metrics to the target
 - **Real-time Visualization**: Uses `matplotlib` to render the climber’s state and environment.
-- **Reinforcement Learning Ready**: Easily integrate with RL agents such as DQN for training experiments.
+- **Reinforcement Learning Ready**: Easily integrate with different algorithm architectures such as DQN for training experiments.

 ## Installation